Site design by Nye & Foster

 NATIONAL NURSES DAY/WEEK: National Nurses Week is observed annually on May 6-12.
-During this week, we provide innovation continuing nurse education, raise awareness of all nurse contributions and commitments, and acknowledge the vital role nurses play in society.
+During this week, Operation Scrubs provides innovation continuing nurse education, raises awareness of all nurse contributions and commitments, and publicly promotes the vital role nurses play in society.

 HISTORY: It was in 1953 when an employee at the United States Department of Health, Dorothy Sutherland, sent a letter to President Eisenhower proposing a National Nurses Day.
 The official proclamation was not made.
 The following year people began celebrating National Nurses Week on their own.
 In 1974, President Nixon proclaimed a “National Nurse Week.”
 In 1981, a resolution was initiated by nurses in New Mexico to have May 6th declared “National Recognition Day for Nurses.”

-OPERATION SCRUBStm contribution to National Nurses Week begins with annually providing an innovative/aboard-ship symposium forum for Stroke, Med/Surg and Pediatric nurses from Joint Commission certified hospitals from all 50 states and U.S. Territories.
+OPERATION SCRUBStm contribution to National Nurses Week includes an innovative/aboard-ship symposium forum on May 11, 2020 for registered nurses at Joint Commission certified hospitals from all 50 states and U.S. Territories.
 Here, these nurses receive advanced advanced-level training along with their license-required continuing education credits.
 It's also an opportunity to attract media and public attention to recognize nurses as the "Unsung Heroes of healthcare," and to promote Operation Scrubs' year-round "See a Nurse?
 Thank a Nurse!"
 Challenge.
-Other planned support activities include celebrations honoring "Unsung Hero" and rising-star "Innovator" nurses.
-The week ends on May 12th with a Florence NightinGala recognizing the Daisy Awards program and Daisy Award recipients.
+Other planned support activities include celebrations honoring these "Unsung Hero" of healthcare.
+The week ends on May 12th with a Florence NightinGala celebrating with and honoring Operation Scrubs 2020 attendees, plus an extended tribute to competent, caring nurses wherever they might be.

 National Nurses Week begins May 6 and ends on May 12, which is the birthday of Florence Nightingale (May 12, 1820 – August 13, 1910).
 Florence Nightingale was a celebrated English, social reformer, statistician and the founder of modern nursing.
 She became well-known while taking care of the wounded soldiers during the Crimean War.
 Nightingale was dubbed “The Lady with the Lamp” because of her habit of making rounds at night.